kasramp/Eris/README.md

         $ java -jar eris-0.1.0-SNAPSHOT.jar

 ## <a name="freeinstance">Free public Eris instance</a>
-We have a free running public instance of Eris hosted on Open Shift.
+We have a free running public instance of Eris hosted on Heroku.
 The instance is available from the following link:

 [http://weather-api.madadipouya.com/](http://weather-api.madadipouya.com/)